-Before you get started, check how much sun exposure there is in the area that you would like to grow flowers, herbs, or vegetables.
+Before starting a garden, pay attention how much sun exposure there is in the area where you would like to grow flowers, herbs, or vegetables.
 The amount of sun will dictate the plants that can be grown successfully.
 Start small and keep it simple.

 Maybe you are thinking about growing a few items to use other than herbs.
 Tomato plants love full sun and can easily be incorporated into an existing shrub border or perennial garden.
 Plant and stake the tomato plants or grow them on towers in the background of your favorite flowering plants.
 Tomato plants can be included in most locations with sun, but should only be planted in the same spot every third year or so.

 The key is to plant only what you have time to care for.
 Maybe it is easier to just buy a few cucumbers or squash from your local farmers market and not waste a lot of space in your yard on items that you don’t use.

 Utilize vertical space for things that you can.
 Plant pole beans on a tower or homemade tripod.
 Pole beans produce beans for an extended time.

 Raised beds offer a great way to add compost and other organic matter, increase drainage and can be placed in sunny areas.
 You will be shocked as to how much you can grow utilizing all the space.
 Plant radishes, lettuces and greens, and some green onions for an early crop.
 Then when harvested, plant some beans or eggplant or other warm season crops where you harvested early crops.

 Some vegetables like lettuces, Swiss chard, kale, and parsley are all wildly ornamental and perfect for adding to annual and perennial gardens.
 How about adding rhubarb to your perennial border?
 Beautiful.

 Have you seen Asparagus plants after you are done harvesting?
 They make an incredibly soft and mellow green backdrop to your favorite perennials or annual flowers.